AndreasArne/python-examination/README.md

 - [ ] Add CircleCi
 - [ ] Don't show same error, from different tests for same error.
 - [ ] Package so students also get colorama module
     - Install colorama on stud servern?
 Correct is always run on studeserver.
 Like validate and inspect?
+Or just have coloroama package in .dbwebb folder
 - [ ] Try removing escaped newlines from output so CONTACT_ERROR_MSG is displayed correctly for all errors.
     - Identify errors where this happens.
 - [ ] Add help text for common errors, such as too many inputs when mocking.